Fueled/swift-style-guide/README.md

   }
 }
 ```
-  Note: Xcode currently (6.0.1) does not indent properly in this case.
-Use the indentation specified above.

 ### Optionals
 - When unwrapping optionals, rebind the optional to the same name, unless there is a reason not to.
-This example shows this, but in this case it should be done within the binding.

 ```swift
 func possibleBike() -> Bike? {